Rhea Seehorn as 'Carol' in Pluribus

 An absolute classic, the show follows the titular Ted Lasso (Sudeikis), an American college football coach who takes a job coaching a failing English Soccer club, and despite knowing almost nothing about the game, leads them to victory.
 It’s been running for three seasons, and a fourth is on the way.

 Ted Lasso delivers on the classic journey of one man’s attempt to unite a failing sports club, and pairs that with the wit and humour expected from anything involving Sudeikis.
-Thankfully, he delivers, and Ted Lasso is a must watch for anyone that has even a passing interest in it.
+Thankfully, he delivers, and Ted Lasso is a must-watch for anyone who has even a passing interest in it.

-It’s borderline worth getting Apple TV+ just to watch Ted Lasso, but thankfully we have another 10 reasons on this list to make that purchase more worth your dollars.
+It’s borderline worth getting Apple TV+ just to watch Ted Lasso, but thankfully, we have another 12 reasons on this list to make that purchase more worth your dollars.

 IMDB rating: 8.1